M1ckeysofine/portfolio/notes/The State of AI Security in 2025.md

 - Red teaming for models
 - Secure defaults and architecture
 - Cultural change and better tools
-- AI focused data governance standards
+- AI focused regulatory guidance that includeds technical clarity

 🚨 The AI revolution isn’t coming.
 It’s already here.
 Let’s make sure it doesn’t blow up in our faces.